USS ARLINGTON LPD 24

 August 4, USS Arlington departed homeport in support of the USS Iwo Jima (LHD 7) ARG's Amphibious Squadron (PHIBRON) 8/Marine Expeditionary Unit Integration Training (PMINT).
 Underway for routine training on Sept. ?.

-September 15, LPD 24 arrived in Naval Station Newport, R.I., for a five-day port call in conjuction with the 21st Chief of Naval Operation's International Seapower Symposium, hosted by the Naval War College.
+September 15, LPD 24 moored at Pier 2 in Naval Station Newport, R.I., for a four-day port call in conjuction with the 21st Chief of Naval Operation's International Seapower Symposium, hosted by the Naval War College.